JonJagger/cyber-dojo/md/misc.md

 - - - - - - - - - - - - - - - - - - - -
 `"support_filenames": [ string* ]`

-  The names of necessary supporting files which are <em>not</em> visible in browser's editor at startup.
+  The names of necessary supporting files which are *not* visible in browser's editor at startup.
 Each of these files must exist in the languages' directory.
 For example, junit .jar files or nunit .dll assemblies.
   These are sym-linked from the `/var/www/cyberdojo/languages` folder to each animals